1999 FIFA Women's World Cup: Media and marketing

 All 32 matches were televised in the United States on ABC, ESPN, and ESPN2, of which 26 were live broadcasts and six were tape delayed.
 The network also carried some matches in 70 other countries on its affiliated channels.
 Lifetime Television produced several documentaries and special programs for the World Cup.
 Eurosport broadcast most matches live across 55 countries, while local broadcasters in several countries also carried matches.
 The Women's National Basketball Association (WNBA), the largest women's professional sports league in the country, rescheduled several games to avoid clashing with World Cup fixtures.
 It also cross-promoted the tournament during its television broadcasts.
 Over 2,000 accredited journalists covered the event, including 950 writers, 410 photographers, and 600 broadcast personnel.
 Several major newspapers in the United States sent reporters to cover matches, with credentialed staff growing in number as the tournament went on, while others declined to produce content beyond wire reports.

 The official slogan of the tournament was "This is my game.
 This is my future.
 Watch me play."
 It was unveiled alongside the logo and branding in July 1997.
 Tickets were marketed primarily to young girls and their fathers, rather than the stereotypical "soccer mom", and sold out quickly.
 The organizing committee sponsored and arranged training camps and other events for youth soccer players in host cities.
 Some of these included appearances by members of the United States team to advertise the tournament and invite players and their families to attend matches.
-Boy band 'N Sync and pop performers B*Witched and Billie performed at the opening ceremony for the Women's World Cup at Giants Stadium; Billie's single, "Because We Want To", was chosen as the tournament's official song.
-Pop singer Jennifer Lopez performed at the closing ceremony before the final and also recorded an official music video for her single "Let's Get Loud".
+Boy band 'N Sync and pop performers B*Witched and Billie performed at the opening ceremony for the Women's World Cup at Giants Stadium; Billie's single "Because We Want To" was chosen as the tournament's official song.
+Jennifer Lopez performed at the closing ceremony before the final, where she also recorded an official music video for her single "Let's Get Loud".